Traeger-GmbH/codabix-docker/README.md

 ### Persistence

-Per default the directory `/home/codabix/data` will be used as project directory where CoDaBix will store its data.
+Per default the directory `/home/codabix/data` will be used as project directory where Codabix will store its data.
-To persist this data independent of the CoDaBix container you can either use a docker volume or bind this directory to the filesystem of the host.
+To persist this data independent of the Codabix container you can either use a docker volume or bind this directory to the filesystem of the host.

 #### Using a volume